r7avi/Convert-Google-Plus-Code-to-Latitude-and-Longitude/README.md

 ### Example Use Case

-Suppose you have a CSV file `input.csv` containing Plus Codes Coloumn, and you want to geocode them using the Google Maps API and save the result as an XLSX file:
+Suppose you have a CSV/XLSX file `input.csv or input.xlsx` containing Plus Codes Coloumn, and you want to geocode them using the Google Maps API and save the result as an CSV / XLSX file:

 ```bash
 python run.py
 ```

-Follow the prompts, select `input.csv`, and choose XLSX format for the output.
+Follow the prompts, select `input.csv or input.xlsx`, and choose CSV/XLSX format for the output.

 ## Code Structure
 ----------------